-Prepare some plain boiled new potatoes or crusty bread and either some buttered veg or a salad, those side dishes won't spoil whilst you cook the fish – or you can re-heat them in the microwave quickly during any of the grilling fish recipes time.
+Prepare some plain boiled new potatoes or crusty bread and either some buttered veg or a salad, those side dishes won't spoil whilst you cook the fish – or you can re-heat them in the microwave quickly.

 The timers will be ringing all over the kitchen and will maybe send you mad, but you’ll get the best results.

 The fish will take only a few minutes to grill depending on the thickness and it's important to serve it hot, so if your side dishes are ready, you can easily adjust the timings of the fish.

 These timings are good for grilling on the barbecue or broiling.

 For fillets, you'll need about 2 to 3 minutes each side under a pre-heated grill.